SanjayTanneeru/JobsBoard/README.md

 This project captures data from Indeed.com that was posted in last last 7 days

-The Template utlized 2 modules - Indeed_Module_Category.py and Indeed_Module_MainJobs.py to capture data in staggered manner.
+The Indeed_Template.py utilized 2 modules - Indeed_Module_Category.py and Indeed_Module_MainJobs.py to capture data in staggered manner.

 It captures below data points -
   1) Company